Preparing for Birth: Setting the Stage

 -

-Facilities (Does the clinic have what I wish for?)
+Facilities and setup (Does the hospital have what I want?)

 -

-Does the clinic have a children's ward?
-Are they prepared for premature babies?
+Does the hospital have a pediatric/neonatal unit?
+Are they prepared for preemies?

 -